 Police officer careers

-Lifelong adventure in every part of Canada and around the world
+Make a difference in every part of Canada and around the world – The RCMP is hiring!

-The RCMP offers an exceptional career, letting you make a real difference in your community and your country.
+The RCMP offers an exceptional career, letting you make a real difference in local communities and on the national and international stage.
 No other police force in Canada provides the levels of services and variety offered by the RCMP, as well as opportunities for continued learning and growth.

 Who are we?